 Table 1.
 Sampling Results Showing the Detection of Coliform Bacteria

 Complete if bacteria are detected.

-Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (State Total Coliform Rule) 0 0 1 positive monthly sample ^(a) 0 Naturally present in the environment Fecal Coliform or E. coli (State Total Coliform Rule) 0 0 A routine sample and a repeat sample are total coliform positive, and one of these is None Human and animal fecal waste
+Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria E. coli 0 0 (a) 0 Human and animal fecal waste